zulip/zulip/docs/chat-zulip-org.md

 everyone are these:

 * [#checkins](https://chat.zulip.org/#narrow/stream/checkins) is for
-  progress updates on what you're working on and it's status; usually folks post with their name as the topic.
+  progress updates on what you're working on and its status; usually folks post with their name as the topic.
 Everyone is welcome to participate!
 * [#development help](https://chat.zulip.org/#narrow/stream/development.20help)
-  is for asking for help with any Zulip server/webapp development work (using the app streams for help working on one of the apps).
+  is for asking for help with any Zulip server/webapp development work (use the app streams for help working on one of the apps).
 * [#peer review](https://chat.zulip.org/#narrow/stream/peer.20review)
   is for getting feedback on your work.
 We encourage all developers to comment on work posted here, even if you're new to the Zulip